-5. Assignment
+4. Assignment

 Answer the following questions in English or German.
-From n students, there should be n different reports.
 You will need to run many different simulations with different starting conditions to answer these questions.
 Reports should not exceed five pages in length.
 Please remember one of the points from the lectures.
 Monte Carlo simulations are only valid when the system is at equilibrium, so the first part of a simulation is often ignored or thrown away.